dfautomation/zalpha-api/doc/index.md

 The pre-built binaries is provided for Linux and can be downloaded on the [release](http://github.com/dfautomation/zalpha-api/releases) page.

 For other platforms, you may build the binary from the source tarball.
-You need to install [CMake](http://cmake.org) in order to build from source.
+You need to install [CMake](http://cmake.org) and the [libzmq3-dev](https://packages.ubuntu.com/search?keywords=libzmq3-dev) library in order to build from source.

 Download the tarball from the [release](http://github.com/dfautomation/zalpha-api/releases) page or use the latest development code in the [master](http://github.com/dfautomation/zalpha-api/tarball/master) branch.